mthomas46/Hackathon/dependency_analysis_report.md

 **No dependencies**

 ## Issues Found
-- ℹ️ **redis**: Service 'redis' has 8 dependents but no dependencies *Suggestion: Consider if this service should have infrastructure dependencies*
+- ℹ️ **redis**: Service 'redis' has 10 dependents but no dependencies *Suggestion: Consider if this service should have infrastructure dependencies*
+- 🟡 **project-simulation**: Service 'project-simulation' has 7 dependencies
+  *Suggestion: Consider reducing coupling by introducing intermediary services*